sjeandeaux/todo/README.md

 * make helps to manage common command lines.
 * go the go module must be activated GO111MODULE=on.
-* docker-compose for the local test.
+* docker-compose for local tests.
 * docker for the containerization.
 * protoc to generate code from protobuff.